Paediatric Oncology at SKMCH&RC, Peshawar

 The Department of Paediatric Oncology at SKMCH&RC, Peshawar has the following sub-sections:

-Inpatients: The Department of Paediatric Oncology at SKMCH&RC, Peshawar currently has 4 dedicated inpatient beds with plans to expand further.
+Inpatients: The Department of Paediatric Oncology at SKMCH&RC, Peshawar currently has 4 dedicated Inpatient beds with plans to expand it further.
 Intensive Care Unit (ICU) facility is also available for children requiring such care.

-Clinics: Outpatient clinics for cancer patients are held three times a week.
-There are formal long term follow up clinics where children, who are long term survivors of cancers are followed up with a view not only to oversee the late toxicities of cancer treatment, but also to support these individuals.
+Clinics: Outpatient clinics for cancer patients are held regularly.
+There is a formal long term follow up clinic where children, who are long term survivors of cancers are followed up with a view not only to oversee the late toxicities of cancer treatment, but also to help these individuals.

-Outpatient Antibiotic Therapy Bay: This outpatient clinic provides services for administration of parental antibiotics for oncology patients with average 10-20 visits per day.
-Those needing growth factors (GCSF, EPO etc.), elective blood transfusions and blood thinners e.g. Enoxaparin are also accommodated in the same facility.
+Outpatient Antibiotic Therapy Bay: This outpatient clinic provides services for administration of parenteral antibiotics for oncology patients with average 10-20 visits per day.
+Those needing growth factors (GCSF), elective blood transfusions and blood thinners e.g. Enoxaparin are also accommodated in the same facility.

 TRAINING OPPORTUNITIES FOR PHYSICIANS